wagtail/wagtail/docs/getting_started/tutorial.md

-from wagtail.models import Page from wagtail.fields import RichTextField from wagtail.admin.panels import FieldPanel from wagtail.search import index
+from wagtail.models import Page from wagtail.fields import RichTextField from wagtail.admin.panels import FieldPanel
+# add this:
+from wagtail.search import index

-# Keep the definition of BlogIndexPage, and add:
+# Keep the definition of BlogIndexPage model, and add the BlogPage model:

 class BlogPage(Page):
     date = models.DateField("Post date")